jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/_index.md

-+++
+---
+heading: "Part 1"
+title: "The Morality of the Action of Others"
+linkTitle: Part 1
-title=  "The Morality of the Action of Others" heading=  "Part 1" date=  2015-10-30 image=  "/covers/tms.jpg" description=  "The Theory of Moral Sentiments is the basis for Aethereal Relativity of Human Feelings, which is a principles of Social Superphysics"
+description: "The Theory of Moral Sentiments is the basis for Aethereal Relativity of Human Feelings, which is a principles of Social Superphysics"
-# image=  "/covers/lectures.jpg"
-+++
+image: /covers/tms.jpg
+date: 2022-04-30
+---

 <!-- The Propriety Of Actions -->
 <!-- Advertisement